cedricDve/Python/Games/README.md

 !
 Important at the end of the script, we need to quit Pygame !
 `pygame.quit()`

-## Initialise & Display the game window
+## Initialise and display the game window

     With Pygame we can use display.set_mode(), to display the window of our game.